 - Satisfactory performance in the verbal, quantitative, and analytical sections is required of all applicants.

-- There are no strict minimum score requirements for GRE scores.
+- There are no strict minimum score requirements for GRE scores, but generally, admitted applicants will have a perfect score on the quantitative portion of this exam.

 Non-native English Speakers (or ESL Students)